saraparveen26/Sales-Volume-Forecasting/README.md

   2- The dashboards in Databricks do not have a default option of adding filters.
 We used Databricks Widgets to create filters in order to filter by year and by each product category which makes it a more dynamic dashboard.

-  3- The dashboards filters do not carry over into the HTML file that is exported from the Databricks dashboards.
+  3- The dashboards filters in Databricks do not carry over into the HTML file that is exported from the Databricks dashboards.

 ## Conclusion